andreszs/cordova-plugin-demos/README.md

 5. Install the **cordova-plugin-device** plugin (used in some demos that provide both android and browser platform)
 6. Install the relevant plugin from either NPM or GitHub.
 In general, they are the same versions.

-:warning: Some older demos may wrongly include *minSdkVersion* and *targetSdkVersion* variables inside config.xml.
-Kindly remove them because those values depend on your **cordova-android** platform version.
-Sorry about that.
+:information_source: Some demos include *minSdkVersion* and *targetSdkVersion* variables inside config.xml.
+If your compile fails, try setting the same values in your implementation.

 # Contributing